sjentsch/lsjDocs/Ch12/Ch12_Regression_11.rst

 If we were worried, then in a lot of cases the solution to this problem (and many others) is to transform one or more of the variables.
-We discussed the basics of variable transformation in the sections :doc:`Transforming or recoding a variable <../Ch06/Ch06_DataHandling_3>` and :doc:`Mathematical functions and operations <../Ch06/Ch06_DataHandling_4>`, but I do want to make special note of one additional possibility that I didn’t explain fully earlier: the Box-Cox transform.
+We discussed the basics of variable transformation in the sections :doc:`../Ch06/Ch06_DataHandling_3` and :doc:`../Ch06/Ch06_DataHandling_4`, but I do want to make special note of one additional possibility that I didn’t explain fully earlier: the Box-Cox transform.

 .. _box-cox: